Skip to content

 Rigel’s variability has been known since at least 1930.
 However, the variations in the star’s brightness have a small amplitude and can only be detected photoelectrically or with CCD photometry.
 The variations do not have a clear period.
 A study conducted in 1984 revealed variations of up to 0.13 magnitudes over several hours to a few days, but with no apparent period.

-In 1998, a study of B stars observed with the Hipparcos satellite presented a classification of new variable stars discovered by Hipparcos and classified Rigel as an Alpha Cygni variable.
-Alpha Cygni stars generally seem to have irregular variations because they are caused by pulsations, which can appear irregular because there are multiple pulsation periods, typically lasting from several days to several weeks.
-The mechanism of pulsations is not entirely understood.
+Alpha Cygni stars generally seem to have irregular variations because they are caused by pulsations.
+The pulsations can appear irregular because there are multiple pulsation periods.
+These periods typically last from several days to several weeks.
+The mechanism behind the pulsations is still not entirely understood.

 Mass

 Rigel’s mass is also uncertain.
 A comparison of evolutionary tracks yielded a mass of 21 ± 3 solar masses at an age of 8 ± 1 million years.
-However, calculations based on atmospheric modelling from the star’s spectrum produced a value of 24 ± 8 solar masses.
+However, calculations based on atmospheric modelling from the star’s spectrum have produced a value of 24 ± 8 solar masses.

 Rigel’s H-alpha emissions show a P Cygni profile, a spectroscopic feature that indicates the existence of an expanding shell of gas and a dense stellar wind, both associated with mass loss.
 However, the star shows a P Cygni profile only a quarter of the time and its line profiles transform every few days, sometimes indicating mass loss and at other times infalling material.
-The changes have been explained as a result of varying quantity and velocity of the material lost from the star.
-A study published in 1997 suggests that the changes are due to Rigel having extended rotating magnetic structures emerging from its photosphere.

 Based on observations of Rigel’s variable H-alpha line, the star is estimated to lose mass at a rate of (1.5 ± 0.4) × 10−7 solar masses per year, or 10 million times faster than the Sun.
 Later studies gave a mass loss rate of (9.4 ± 0.9) × 10−7 solar masses per year (2006-2007) and (7.6 ± 1.1) × 10−7 solar masses per year (2009-2010), based on observations of Rigel’s H-gamma line.
-Rigel is believed to have lost about 3 solar masses from its initial mass of 24 ± 3 solar masses, which it had when it began its life 7 to 9 million years ago.

 Colour